joshuatrefzer/baby-tools-shop/README.md

 -t # or --tty: Allocates a pseudo-TTY.
 This allows for interactive communication with the container (similar to an SSH session).

 source=db_volume #Uses the docker volume.
 In this case it will create one.
 After you stop the container and restart another with this flag, the data will be persistent.

+--env-file .docker-env #takes the docker-env file's variables as environment variables for inside the container.

 target=/app #Specifies the directory inside the container where the volume will be mounted.
 This ensures data persistence between container restarts and recreations.